 Seroma – Clear/straw like fluid that can collect following surgery.
 Usually it settles down with no intervention but if persistent or large may require drainage in the rooms (sometimes on several occasions) or even a drain tube to be inserted.

 Numbness – Almost always occurs in the skin of the abdomen.
 Generally settles down over weeks to months.

 All of these concerns will be addressed in your initial consultation with your doctor before undergoing surgery.

 Breast reduction surgery in Melbourne

-If you are looking to undergo a breast reduction in Melbourne, Specialist Plastic Surgeon Dr Dean White may be able to help you.
-To book an initial consultation with Dr White, please click here.
+If you are looking to undergo a breast reduction in Melbourne, Specialist Plastic Surgeon Dean White may be able to help you find a solution that meets your needs and desires.
+Book an initial consultation with Associate Professor Dean White by calling (03) 9895 7631.